Call Us (UK) +44 (0) 1233 840265

 Tea is the fourth largest export crop from Tanzania.
 More than 30,000 smallholder farmers collectively produce a third of the country's output.
 Harvesting takes place year-round, providing a regular, dependable source of income for farmers.
-The Kent and Sussex Tea and Coffee Company support these farmers with our Tanzania Tea stocked here.
+The Kent and Sussex Tea and Coffee Company support these farmers with our Tanzanian Tea stocked here.

-Since its independence from colonial powers, Tanzania now has these main Tea-growing areas.
+Since its independence from colonial powers, it now has these main Tea-growing areas.
 The Southern Highland Zone, one of the three areas, contains the districts of Mufindi, Njombe and Rungwe.
 The North East Zone, meanwhile, has Lushoto, Korogwe and Muheza.

-We stock a Tanzania Broken Orange Pekoe (BOP).
+We stock a Broken Orange Pekoe (BOP).
 This is one of the finest examples of a quality Loose Tea.
 Like all of our Teas, we pack it fresh to order here at our Kent-based factory.
 This ensures not only quality but also consistency.